 Dry, dehydrated skin can make wearing foundation a challenge — it settles into rough patches and gives your complexion a flaky appearance.
 If that sounds like you, try using an ultra-moisturizing primer like the Urban Decay Urban Defense Complexion Primer with SPF 30.
 It’s made with hyaluronic filling spheres, vitamin B3 and lychee extract to drench your parched skin and ensure your base makeup doesn’t settle into any lines or dry patches.
-Another option: Lancôme La Base Pro Hydra Glow — a hydrating and illuminating primer that delivers 24 hour hydration and makes skin feel nourished and plump.
+Another option is the Lancôme La Base Pro Hydra Glow — a hydrating and illuminating primer that delivers 24-hour hydration and makes skin feel nourished and plump.

 How to Apply Primer